 Itâ€™s worth noting that although weâ€™re sometimes guilty of waiting until we feel thirsty to drink, thirst isnâ€™t one of the early warning signs of dehydration. Â By the time we feel thirsty, our bodies are already experiencing other signs of dehydration, such as needing to urinate less and having a dry or sticky mouth. Â

-Chronic dehydration is more serious. Â Known to occur as a …
+Chronic dehydration is more serious. Â Known to occur as a result …

 The PR job is a good one, to be fair. Â When it comes to bottled water, people are prepared to throw a lot of money at it, regardless of the environmental price and the sky-high cost to their pocket. Â